© 2020 All rights reserved hunter coast painting

 Before you can match your interior paint colours, you first need to decide on your colour palette.

-For example, start by choosing 3-5 colors that match the primary colour of your lounge and dining suites.
+For example, start by choosing 3-5 colours that match the primary colour of your lounge and dining suites.
 Choose colours that are more bold or of a deeper colour, as this will be the feature colour to add depth and dimension to the room.

 Next, choose light colours – try whites, greys, creams – that are within the same colour spectrum as the feature colour.
 These are your base colours that will bring the whole look of your home together and give it a truly professional look and feel.